Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 # Created by ***kyleraykbs, Nanoman2525, Vista, Bumpy, and Wolƒe Strider Shoσter***

 # 1.5 VS 2.0
-**You may have noticed that there hasn't been a new release for the better half of a year** ***(234 days at the time of writing)*****.
+**You may have noticed that there hasn't been a new release for the better half of a year** ***(241 days at the time of writing)*****.
-In this time we have made ALOT of progress** ***(718 commits at the moment)*** **but because of the way that we handled the previous version of the mod, updating isn't going to be an option until the launcher has been fully finished.
+In this time we have made ALOT of progress** ***(972 commits as of this moment),*** **however due to the method that we have handled the previous version of the mod, updating isn't going to be an option until the launcher has been fully finished.
-Because of this there are many stability fixes and features (nametags, singleplayer support, linux support, etc) in the new version of the mod so many that 1.5 is basically garbage but 2.0 also has its issues mainly being its harder to install and keep stable between updates.
+Because of this, there is many stability fixes and features (nametags, singleplayer support, linux support, etc) in the new version of the mod.
+In its current stage, 1.5 is severely outdated, however 2.0 also has its issues mainly that being its more difficult to install, aswell as stablity between updates.
-The plan is to make a useable beta for 2.0 but for now you have to choose between 1.5 and 2.0 so a pro's and cons list will be below to help you decide.**
+The current plan is to make a usable beta for 2.0, but for now you have to choose between 1.5 or 2.0.
+A pros and cons list will be provided to help you decide.**

 ***1.5***
 ```